Employer: City of Winfield

 Experience and Education:

-• Ability to stand, walk, sit, climb, bend, kneel, crawl, push, pull, grasp, reach and perform a variety of similar body movements.
+Shows ability to stand, walk, sit, climb, bend, crawl, kneel, twist, push, pull, reach, grasp and perform similar body movements.

-• Ability to talk and hear in person and by telephone.
+Ability to talk and hear in person, by telephone, two-way radio, and to hear plant malfunctions.